-- Indicated resource estimate of approximately 3.8Mt @ 8.3% Zn Equivalent (including Pb credits) and 30g/t Ag; - 40% increase in Indicated resource tonnes; - 38% increase in Indicated contained tonnes of Zinc to approximately 180,000 tonnes; - 36% increase in Indicated contained tonnes of Lead to approximately 150,000 tonnes; and - 32% increase in Indicated contained ounces of Silver to approximately 3.7 million ounces.
+- Indicated resource estimate of approximately 5.9Mt @ 7.1% Zn Equivalent (including Pb credits) and 27g/t Ag, representing an approximate: - o 55% increase in Indicated resource tonnes; - o 39% increase in Indicated contained tonnes of zinc to approximately 251,000 tonnes; - 30% increase in Indicated contained tonnes of lead to approximately 196,000 tonnes; and - 40% increase in Indicated contained ounces of silver to approximately 5.2 million ounces.

-Competent Person's statement
+Competent Person's Statement

 The updated Toral resource estimate was prepared by Mr J.N.
 Hogg, MSc.
-MAIG Principal Geologist for AMS, an independent Competent Person within the meaning of the JORC (2012) code and a Competent Person under the AIM guidance note for mining and oil & gas companies.
+MAIG.
+Principal Geologist for AMS, an independent Competent Person within the meaning of the JORC (2012) code and a Competent Person under the AIM guidance note for mining and oil & gas companies.
 The updated resource estimate was completed by Mr R. J. Siddle, MSc, MAIG Senior Resource Geologist for AMS and Competent Person.
 Mr Hogg has reviewed and verified the technical information that forms the basis of, and has been used in the preparation of, the updated Mineral Resource Estimate and this announcement, including all analytical data, diamond drill hole logs, QA/QC data, density measurements, and sampling, diamond and RC drilling and analytical techniques.
 Mr Hogg consents to the inclusion in this announcement of the matters based on the information, in the form and context in which it appears.
 Mr Hogg has also reviewed and approved the technical information in his capacity as a Qualified Person under the AIM Rules for Companies.